-To access a copy of the research articles, please click on the heading.
+To access the research articles, please click the headings:

 Fitzgerald A, Barrett B, Gray A, et al. (2020) The connection between animal abuse, emotional abuse, and financial abuse in intimate relationships: Evidence from a nationally representative sample of the general public.
 Journal of Interpersonal Violence 00(0): 1–23.
 DOI: 10.1017/CBO9781107415324.004.